ricardoquesada/ricardoquesada.github.io/content/posts/disassembling-6502-code-with-radare-part-i.md

 Just append _?_ to each command to get more help about that command.
 Example:

-- ?  :to list all the possible commands
+- ?:to list all the possible commands
-- P?  :to get help about the Project (P) command
+- P?:to get help about the Project (P) command
 - p? :to get help about the Print (p) command
-- p8?  :to get help about the Print 8bit hexpair command
+- p8?:to get help about the Print 8bit hexpair command
 - and so on.

 When in Visual Mode, also press ? to get help.